AugustElvevold/xkcd-comics/README.md

 3. (0,5t) Added functionality to go to nex ot previous comic.
 4. (1,5t) Save favorite comics to local storage.
 View a list of local comic titles in SavedView.
 Only saved image url, since I have not done save image file to persistent storage before.
 I tried without success, but will try again later if there is time.
 5. (0,5t) Added search comic by number.
 I started looking at the [xkcd search](https://relevantxkcd.appspot.com) site but all searches was just returning `500 (Internal Server Error)`.
 So I wont be trying that now.
+6. (2t) Added explanation to comics.
+I had to look too long for the api.
+There was a lot of formatting in the response to look for and clean up.